Hiking the Puʻu O Hulu Trail (Pink Pillbox) on Oʻahu, Hawaiʻi

 Puʻu O Hulu Trailhead Parking

-Parking for the Pink Pillbox Trail is located on the side of Kaukama Road about a quarter mile from the stoplight on Farrington Hwy.
+Parking for the Pink Pillbox Trail is located on the side of Kaukama Road, about 0.25 miles (0.4 km) from the stoplight on Farrington Highway.

 Out of caution, consider the Puʻu O Hulu Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.